vernacular-liberty/Adventure-In-Wonderland/cheatsheet.md

 *Remember to read the text to find the objects.

 Beware, you will die and the game will be terminated your health drops below 0 so be sure to eat, sleep, and drink when you can.
+Additionaly you do not start the game with 100 health points.

 To check your health and inventory at any point use these key words:
  - "check" + "inventory" or "health"